JohanBendz/com.philio/README.md

 * Add support for PAN04-1 In Wall Dual relay with meter
 * Fix wrong image for learn mode
 * Update z-wave drivers (1.1.4)
+* Added battery polling when awake for PSM02/PSR04/PST02-A/PST02-C
+* Added fix for settings for PAN11/PAN04/PAN06

 0.0.13
 * Add support for PAN06-1 In Wall Dual relay(1 way) switch module